 This information can be used by different periodic temperature compensation routines implemented in the firmware.
-But it should not be overwritten by firmware, otherwise this factory written value is lost.
+But it should not be overwritten by firmware, otherwise this factory written value will be lost.

-7.1 Device Functional Modes
+9.6 Device Functional Modes

 The DPWM is a complex logic system which is highly configurable to support several different power supply topologies.
-This section discusses waveforms, timing, and register settings, rather than ON-logic design.
+The discussion below will focus primarily on waveforms, timing and register settings, rather than on logic design.

-The DPWM functions using a period counter, which increments from 0 to PRD, then resets and begins to increment again.
+The DPWM is centered on a period counter, which counts up from 0 to PRD, and then is reset and starts over again.

-The DPWM logic causes transitions in many digital signals when the period counter reaches the target value for that signal.
+The DPWM logic causes transitions in many digital signals when the period counter hits the target value for that signal.

-7.1.1 Normal Mode
+9.6.1 Normal Mode

 In Normal mode, the Filter output determines the pulse width on DPWM A. DPWM B fits into the rest of the switching period, with a dead time separating it from the DPWM A on-time.
-It is useful for buck topologies.
-The drawing of the Normal Mode waveforms is shown in Figure 7-1.
+It is useful for buck topologies, among others.
+Here is a drawing of the Normal Mode waveforms: